benhoyt/goawk/README.md

 * It supports negative field indexes to access fields from the right, for example, `$-1` refers to the last field.
 * It's embeddable in your Go programs!
 You can even call custom Go functions from your AWK scripts.
 * Most AWK scripts are faster than `awk` and on a par with `gawk`, though usually slower than `mawk`.
 (See [recent benchmarks](https://benhoyt.com/writings/goawk-compiler-vm/#virtual-machine-results).)
-* The parser supports `'single-quoted strings'` in addition to `"double-quoted strings"`, primarily to make Windows one-liners easier (the Windows `cmd.exe` shell uses `"` as the quote character).
+* The parser supports `'single-quoted strings'` in addition to `"double-quoted strings"`, primarily to make Windows one-liners easier when using the `cmd.exe` shell (which uses `"` as the quote character).

 Things AWK has over GoAWK: